SirMathays/convenient-laravel-helpers/README.md

 # Convenient Laravel Helpers

-This package provides some additional, convenient helpers for you Laravel project.
+This package provides some additional, convenient helpers for you to use with your Laravel project.

 ## Installation